parthusun8/pothole-yolov8/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 664 images.
-Pothole are annotated in YOLO v5 PyTorch format.
+Pothole are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Resize to 640x640 (Stretch)